 Studies show that the beta glucan in baker’s, brewer’s, and nutritional yeast can boost the immune system and reduce symptoms of the common cold.

-It “may offer the best of both worlds,” says Greger, “boosting the infection fighting side of the immune system while suppressing inflammatory components.”
+It “may offer the best of both worlds,” says Dr. Greger, “boosting the infection fighting side of the immune system while suppressing inflammatory components.”

 Nutritional Yeast Health Benefits